franklsm1/SO_DW_slackBot/README.md

 ![alt tag](https://github.com/franklsm1/SO_DW_slackBot/blob/master/DWSOflow.PNG)

 ##### 2.)
 Next you will need to update 3 nodes (4 more extra nodes if not using the Node-Red boilerplate).
-  -For both the "SO search URL" and the "DW search URL" nodes you will need to replace the stackoverflow and developer works queries in the url variable.
-An example url is included in each node already.
+  -For the and the "DW search URL" nodes you will need to replace the developer works query in the url variable.
+An example url is included in the node already.

+  -For the "SO search URL" you will need to update the query variable with the stackoverflow query you desire.
+The way this node is set up, the query is everything after and including the "q=" in the URL or your stack overflow search.
+For example, with the URL, http://stackoverflow.com/search?q=time, the query variable would look like this: var query = "q=time";

   -For the "Slack Response" node you will need to enable incoming webhooks for your slack team if you have not done so already, https://my.slack.com/services/new/incoming-webhook/.
 Then you will need to replace the text of the URL field with the Webhook URL that was created for you.